A Few of My Favorite Books

 Baron Münchhausen

-One of my favorite childhood books is the story of Baron Münchhausen.
+One of my favorite childhood books is The Surprising Adventures of Baron Münchhausen.
 I must have been about five or six years old when my father was reading it to me.
 I remember those evenings very well, because every half a page my father would burst out laughing — sometimes so hard that tears were running down his face.

 At the time I simply enjoyed the stories, but later I learned that the famous book by Rudolf Erich Raspe was partly based on tales told by a real person: Hieronymus Karl Friedrich von Münchhausen.